ZAP GOES THE ZUNDAPP

-I don't know why, but for a moment in time I was a Team Factory Zundapp member and held the throttle wide open and hit 3rd gear, and bouncing off most every rock that was in the State of Mo. trying to keep momentum.
+I don't know why, but for a moment in time I was a Team Factory Zundapp member and held the throttle wide open and hit 3rd gear, slipping the clutch and bouncing off most every rock that was in the State of Mo. trying to keep momentum.
 Yes, the Zundapp heritage came through and off I went like the wind in 3rd gear.
 At the top of the long hill I caught the rider in my class and made up 15 seconds and this helped seal my 2nd place in the Sportsman 200cc Expert class.
 Surrounded by AA Enduro rider, ISDE, ISDT Veterans, MY EC Birt modified Zundapp worked like a champ.

 I have many people to thank that have helped me with my Project Zundapp, but EC is on top of the list, With info on Zundapp modifications, I have enjoyed Vintage racing with the bike that started it all for me.